North Korea's Kim to travel to Vietnam by train, summit at Government Guesthouse: sources

 In 1964, Kim Il Sung visited Vietnam using a Vickers Viscount aircraft provided by China that was the personal plane of Mao Zedong’s second-in-command Lin Biao, Kyunghyang reported.

-Reporting by James Pearson; Additional reporting by Joyce Lee in SEOUL, and the Beijing Newsroom; Editing by Robert Birsel
+Reporting by James Pearson; Additional reporting by Joyce Lee in SEOUL, Ben Blanchard in BEIJING, and the Beijing Newsroom; Editing by Robert Birsel